TankerHQ/quickstart-examples/client/web/tutorial/README.md

 The `close()` method will be called when the user logs out.
 It's important to close the Tanker session too at this moment to make sure the encrypted data is safe at rest.

-At this point, nothing has changed in the application, we just made sure we could open and close a Tanker section correctly.
+At this point, nothing has changed in the application, we just made sure we could respectively open and close a Tanker session correctly when authenticating and logging out.

-You can check this by refreshing your browser, and log in.
-You should see the text you wrote in the previous step, and in the console log, the "Tanker session is ready" message you've just added.

-Now that we know how to open a Tanker session, it's time to [encrypt, decrypt and share](https://www.tanker.io/docs/latest/guide/encryption/?language=javascript) the notes!
+Now that we know how to open a Tanker session, let's use it to [encrypt, decrypt and share](https://www.tanker.io/docs/latest/guide/encryption/?language=javascript) the notes!

 ### Encrypting data